Be on Alert – Fraudulent Employment Offers. Learn More

 Project Manager - FEMA Public Assistance

-ICF's Disaster Management division seeks a Project Manager who will lead disaster recovery efforts consisting of FEMA Public Assistance (PA), Hazard Mitigation, and Resiliency projects in the Pacific Northwest following the recent wildfire and straight-line wind events.
-Additionally, this individual will manage the Western-region Critical Infrastructure program and staff.
-The successful candidate will be charged with the flawless execution of wildfire recovery and mitigation programs, anticipating and meeting client’s needs and strategically positioning the company’s resources and expertise to grow the business.
-The Project Manager will work onsite with ICF senior and junior staff and subcontractors to deliver program management support to critical infrastructure clients across the Pacific Northwest.
+ICF's Disaster Management division seeks a Project Manager who will lead disaster recovery efforts consisting of FEMA Public Assistance (PA), Hazard Mitigation, and Resiliency projects in the Northeast.
+The successful candidate will be charged with the flawless execution of disaster recovery and mitigation programs, anticipating and meeting client’s needs and strategically positioning the company’s resources and expertise to grow the business.
+The Project Manager will work onsite with ICF senior and junior staff and subcontractors to deliver program management support to clients across the Northeast.

 The ideal candidate will be a proven Disaster Project Manager with a track record of superior execution and growth and will be responsible for ensuring that programs are positioned to optimize disaster grant resource allocation, build strong solutions to impacted areas, and provide strong risk management.
 This position represents an exceptional opportunity to join an expert team to facilitate change and help make a lasting difference.